 It freed Ms Suu Kyi from detention and allowed to her take up a role in public life.

 The reforms led to speculation that decades of isolation could be about to end.

 Mrs Clinton and Ms Suu Kyi had a private dinner in Rangoon on Thursday.

-They met again on Friday at Ms Suu Kyi's Rangoon home, where the Nobel Peace Prize winner was held under house arrest for many years.'New chapter'
+They met again on Friday at Ms Suu Kyi's Rangoon home, where the Nobel Peace Prize winner was held under house arrest for many years.

 Ms Suu Kyi's National League for Democracy recently re-registered as a political party, and she is expected to stand for parliament in forthcoming by-elections.

 The NLD won a landslide election victory in 1990, but the junta refused to recognise the result and the party was never allowed to take power.